Anton Webern: Music

 Webern's and Schoenberg's music distinctively prioritized minor seconds, major sevenths, and minor ninths (Note: Some exceptions included Webern's Op.
 23.) as noted in 1934 by microtonalist Alois Hába.
 The Kholopov siblings noted the semitone's unifying role by axial inversional symmetry and octave equivalence as interval class 1 (ic1), approaching Allen Forte's generalized pitch-class set analysis.
 Webern's consistent use of ic1 in cells and sets, often expressed as a wide interval musically, (Note: Webern found Bartók's String Quartet No. 4 "cacophonous" for its clusters of semitones.) was well noted.
 (Note: Philip Ewell cited Erhard Karkoschka, Kolneder, Heinz-Klaus Metzger, Henri Pousseur, and Karlheinz Stockhausen on this point.)
 Symmetric pitch-interval practices varied in rigor and use by others (e.g., Berg, Schoenberg, Bartók, Debussy, Stravinsky; more nascently Mahler, Brahms, Bruckner, (Note: Eliahu Inbal, whose work with the hr-Sinfonieorchester in the 1980s was part of a Bruckner reappraisal, found additional connections between Bruckner and Webern and Romantics and modernists more generally, echoing Dika Newlin and Mahler himself.)
 Liszt, Wagner).
 Berg and Webern took symmetric approaches to elements of music beyond pitch.
 Webern later linked pitches and other parameters in schemes (e.g., fixed or "frozen" register).

 Relatively few of Webern's works were published in his lifetime.
 Amid fascism and Emil Hertzka's passing, this included late as well as early works (in addition to others without opus numbers).
 His rediscovery prompted many publications, but some early works were unknown until after the work of the Moldenhauers well into the 1980s, obscuring formative facets of his musical identity.
 Thus when Boulez first oversaw a project to record Webern's music, the results fit on three CDs and the second time, six.
 (Note: Performers also relaxed their tempi.)
-An historical edition of his music has remained in progress.
+A historical edition of his music has remained in progress.